anooshaqaisar/anooshaqaisar/README.md

 - 👋 Hi, I’m @anooshaqaisar
-- 👀 I’m interested in applied mathematics .
+- 👀 I’m interested in data science  .
-- 🌱 I’m currently learning Machine learning and programming languages.
+- 🌱 I have one year hand on experience in data science .
-- 💞️ I’m looking for a phd mathematics and physics.
+- 💞️ I’m looking for a phd in data science .
 - 📱my LinkedIn profile link is https://www.linkedin.com/in/anoosha-qaisar-696b001b6